Best Instant Pot Ribs

 Why cook pork ribs in the Instant Pot?

 These homemade pressure-cooker ribs are so good, that I honestly don’t think I will ever cook ribs any other way.
-They fall off the bone tender, meaty, and finger-licking good.
-Also, because they are cooked much faster under pressure, I doubt there is any other better and quicker way to cook them.
+They are fall off the bone tender, meaty, and finger-licking good.
+Also, they are cooked much faster under pressure!

 • First, it is super easy and convenient to make them.